We offer Surrey Dysport™ injections alongside our many other options for reducing wrinkles with high-quality injectables.

 What is there to love about Dysport Aesthetic™?

-Dysport™ is a non-surgical, minimally invasive way to smooth out frown lines and crow’s feet near the eyes.
-It can help to make you appear happier, brighter and more rested.
+Our Surrey Dysport™ treatments are a non-surgical, minimally invasive way to smooth out frown lines and crow’s feet near the eyes.
+The solution can help to make you appear happier, brighter and more rested.
 Most people opt for this procedure because they are bothered by the look of their wrinkles, and would like a quick, pick-me-up solution – even if it is temporary (which Dysport™ is).
 Others find injectable facial treatments to be a great way to maintain their anti-aging regimen.

 Compared to Botox®, Dysport™ patients see quicker results, within 2 to 5 days.
 Botox® can take 4 – 7 days for results to begin to show.
 Given its quick acting formula, Dysport™ can be a solution for those who want a last-minute treatment, such as for an upcoming party or event, where they want to look their best.
 Also, with Botox®, you may have to wait a few weeks for the ‘softer’ look, whereas Dysport™ appears ‘soft’ right away.